tfle/personal-website/lcw.md

 Use /setworldspawn

 ### Challenge 2 (Medium)
-Change the message that appears based on the level the player has reached.
+Output an additional message if the player reaches a certain level.
 For example, say "[player name] is legendary!" when the player reaches Level 20.

 {: .hint}
 You'll need to track player levels and use conditional statement(s).